Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 24 September 2024 05.26.47 UTC
+- WIB: Selasa, 24 September 2024 06.23.17 UTC
-- WITA: Selasa, 24 September 2024 06.26.47 UTC
+- WITA: Selasa, 24 September 2024 07.23.17 UTC
-- WIT: Selasa, 24 September 2024 07.26.47 UTC
+- WIT: Selasa, 24 September 2024 08.23.17 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: attitude
+Kategori: friendship